nate-thegrate/vegan-chef/README.md

 #### Guar gum
 - rating: 10/10
 - buy it: [Amazon](https://www.amazon.com/dp/B07FXSV3GV), $0.53/oz
 - A pure source of dietary fiber and a potent thickener.
-Pretty much any recipe with guar gum calls for a teaspoon or less, so all you need is one bag of this stuff and you're set.
+Pretty much any recipe with guar gum calls for less than a teaspoon of it, so all you need is one bag of this stuff and you're set.
-- (Xanthan Gum is pretty common in keto/gluten-free recipes, but it's more expensive and you need more of it for the same effect.)
+- (Xanthan Gum is pretty common in keto/gluten-free recipes, but it's much more expensive.)

 #### Chia Seeds
 - rating: 9.5/10
 - buy it: [Amazon](https://www.amazon.com/dp/B07TVNV72P), $0.26/oz
     - also in grocery stores
 - The quintessential superfood.
 Add it to oatmeal or smoothies to make them healthier.
     - You can also use chia seeds in place of poppy seeds or tapioca when you make muffins or pudding.

 #### Impossible Sausage
 - rating: 9.5/10
 - buy it: [Amazon](https://www.amazon.com/dp/B09C14WDWL), $0.46/oz
     - also in [grocery stores](https://www.walmart.com/ip/525109109), $0.36/oz
-- Impossible ground sausage is my favorite plant-based meat substitute by far.
-Goes great on pizza, spaghetti, and breakfast burritos.
+- Impossible ground sausage is by far my favorite plant-based meat substitute.
+Goes great on pizza, spaghetti, and wherever else you usually use animal sausage.

 #### Oat Fiber
 - rating: 9/10